nishgit2020/ecommerce-analytics-dashboard/README.md

 - order_reviews.csv
 - product_category_name_translation.csv

+Dataset files are excluded due to size limits.
+A sample dataset is included for reference.

 The datasets were connected using primary and foreign key relationships to create an analysis-ready final dataset.

 ---